North Bucks & District Football League: Division One

-Division Two
+Division Two (No longer in place as of 2022-23)

 Notable members

 Current Premier Division sides Bow Brickhill and Buckingham Town Reserves have competed at a higher level.
 Bow Brickhill spent two years in Spartan South Midlands League Division One, while Buckingham Town's second string spent a year in the United Counties League Division Two before its departure to a dedicated reserve league.

-Former members Buckingham Athletic, Buckingham Town, Brackley Town, Olney Town, Mursley United, Cranfield United and Newport Pagnell Wanderers – now called Newport Pagnell Town following a name change – are among the clubs which have competed at a higher level.
+Former members Buckingham Athletic, Buckingham Town, Brackley Town, Olney Town, Mursley United, Cranfield United, Newport Pagnell Wanderers – now called Newport Pagnell Town following a name change, and Padbury Village FC – are among the clubs which have competed at a higher level.
 Buckingham Athletic are currently competing in Spartan South Midlands League Division One and last competed in the North Bucks & District Football League in 1985, having enjoyed membership for seven seasons following relegation from the Hellenic League.
-Mursley United play in the division below Buckingham Athletic, having left the North Bucks League in 1996, three years after joining it.
-Buckingham Town, Olney Town and Newport Pagnell compete in the United Counties League, Buckingham Town and Olney in Division One and Newport Pagnell in the Premier Division.
+Mursley United played in the division below Buckingham Athletic, having left the North Bucks League in 1996, three years after joining it.
+Buckingham Town and Newport Pagnell Town compete in the United Counties League, Buckingham Town and Olney in Division One and Newport Pagnell in the Premier Division.
 Olney were founder members of the North Bucks League in 1911, but left for the East Northants League after the Second World War before returning in the 1930s.
 The early 1960s saw the club move back to the East Northants League, then known as the Rushden District League.
 Shortly after that, they gained promotion to the United Counties League, where they have remained ever since.
 Newport Pagnell joined the North Bucks League after formation in 1963 before gaining promotion in 1972.
-Brackley Town are the ex-North Bucks League side that play at the highest level; they currently participate in the Conference North and hold the record the ex-North Bucks League member making the longest run in the FA Cup, achieving an appearance in the FA Cup Second Round Proper in 2013.
+Brackley Town are the ex-North Bucks League side that play at the highest level; they currently participate in the Conference North and hold the record the ex-North Bucks League member making the longest run in the FA Cup, achieving appearances in the FA Cup Second Round Proper in 2013 and 2024.
 Brackley played in the League in two spells: from post-World War II until 1968 and from 1974 until 1983.
-Cranfield United, who never won the North Bucks League, has competed in the Spartan South Midlands League Division One but now plays in the Bedfordshire County Football League.
+Cranfield United, who never won the North Bucks League, compete in the Spartan South Midlands League Division One.